 Performance Budgets and Monitoring

-In 2025, setting performance budgets has become a standard part of front-end projects.
+In 2026, setting performance budgets is a standard part of front-end projects.
 These budgets define strict thresholds for page weight, JavaScript execution time, and render speed.
 Teams enforce them via automated CI/CD pipelines.

 Continuous monitoring is equally critical.
 Tools now provide real-time feedback on Core Web Vitals during development, preventing regressions before deployment.